alsalafiyyah/alsalafiyyah.github.io/_posts/principles-of-fiqh/taqlid/2020-10-15-obligatory-to-follow-quran-sunnah.md

 Question:

-There are four Madh-habs (Schools of Jurisprudence) in Islam.
+There are four Madhabs (Schools of Jurisprudence) in Islam.
 What criteria do I apply in selecting to follow one of them?
 Can I follow more than one school of Jurisprudence?

 Answer: